tweag/inline-js/README.md

 `eval` accepts `Text` as a JavaScript source code, performs evaluation and returns the result.
 The result is marshalled to the Haskell world with a `FromJSON` instance, so you may need to annotate the result type if it can't be inferred from the context.
 Evaluation failure will raise an exception.

 You can use the `js` quasi-quoter to embed inline JavaScript in Haskell.
-The inline JavaScript snippet can contain interpolations like `{{var}}`. `var` is a Haskell binding in scope, and it will be marshalled from the Haskell world with a `ToJSON` instance.
+The inline JavaScript snippet can contain interpolations like `$(var)`. `var` is a Haskell binding in scope, and it will be marshalled from the Haskell world with a `ToJSON` instance.

 `closeSession` will terminate the eval server.
 Remember to use a `bracket`-like function to make sure the finalizer is invoked even in case of exception, to prevent dangling `node` processes.